et0and/portfolio-redux/content/projects/hapori.md

 ![Hapori runnning on an iPhone and iPad](/media/haporidevices.webp)

-After finishing the mobile design, I started designing Hapori's content for other breakpoints so that it can respond effectively based on different screen sizes and devices.
+After finishing the mobile design, we started designing Hapori's content for other breakpoints so that it can respond effectively based on different screen sizes and devices.
 Subtle hover animations were also added to further enhance user interactions for buttons and other input methods across the platform.

 ![Button animation](/media/animations.gif)